 (Photo by Patty Pickett)

 Hunting Idaho...
 We'll try to capture the essence of the Hunt and what it means in the 21st century.
 Idahoans have a long and storied tradition of taking big game, like elk and deer in the spirit of fair play.
 In fact, some call hunting a sacred act, while others question its nobility and value.

 We'll explore the role of Fish & Game in hunting; how social media is affecting the divide between those who hunt and those who don't; what wolves have meant to the hunting experience; and much more.
 The show is scheduled to air in November.

 We had hoped to get some spring hunting shot in the spring; but the corona virus squashed that idea.
 Unfortunately, this particular show may not air as scheduled...

 Idaho's 12ers...
 There are people who love to climb mountains, particularly ones that are more than 12,000 feet high.
 In fact, there are now trails to the top of some of Idaho's 12ers that didn't exist even a few years ago.

-Most of Idaho's nine 12,000 foot peaks are in the Lost River Range; Borah Peak is the leader of the pack, at 12, 662'.
+Most of Idaho's nine 12,000 foot peaks are in the Lost River Range; Borah Peak is the leader of the pack, at 12, 662 feet.

-Two colleagues -- Bill Manny and Jay Krajic -- have climbed many of the 12ers, and they'll be leading the charge, trying to keep up with climbers as young as 6 and 9 who have already summited them all.
+Producer Bill Manny has already climbed all of the 12ers; and videographer Jay Krajic has climbed most of them.
+They'll be leading the charge, trying to keep up with climbers as young as 6 and 9 who have already summited them all.
 Yikes!